bofh69/spoolman2slicer/README.md

 the filament is about to be written.
 Use the `-v` argument as argument to spoolman2slicer when it is started.

-With my Spoolman install the output can look like this (after pretty printing it):
+Output can look like this (after pretty printing it):
 ```python
 {
   'id': 17,